-Unless exempt per school policy, if the student is habitually truant and the student's parents have failed to cause the student's attendance, the School will assign the student to an absence intervention team ("AIT").
 Within fourteen (14) days after its formation, the AIT will develop a written plan ("AIT plan") to reduce or eliminate Student's further absences.
 The AIT plan will state that a complaint will be filed in juvenile court alleging that the child is an unruly child not later than sixty-one (61) days after implementation if the child refuses to participate in or fails to make satisfactory progress on the plan or other alternatives to adjudication.
+The School will make reasonable attempts to provide the student's parent with written notice of the plan within seven (7) days of development.